petecarapetyan/cc_assignment3_starter/README.md

 But if you hand this project in as an assignment, you probably want to delete anything that is not a part of the assignment.

+## How To Clean Up Before Handing In as Assignment

+This project includes a bunch of boilerplate for demonstration purposes only.
+Assuming none of these become a part of your project ... here's how to remove them before handing your project in for a review.

+FIRST COMMIT YOUR PROJECT WITH GIT BEFORE YOU START!

+First remove these:

+- AppConstants.java
+- MyService.java
+- MyServiceTest.java
+- data.txt

+Then (optionally) remove any empty package folders

+You can then go into Eclipse and little red squiggles will tell you what else needs to be deleted.

+Make sure your assignment still runs perfectly!

 ## Other notes:

 - This project attempts to enforce a Java 11 version on the user.
 This is intentional, as this is a standard in the bootcamp.